fluencelabs/nox/docs/src/quickstart/publish.md

 # Publishing the backend app

-In the Fluence network, applications are deployed by uploading WebAssembly code to Swarm, and publishing hashes of the uploaded code to the Fluence smart contract.
+In the Fluence network, applications are deployed by uploading WebAssembly code to IPFS, and publishing hashes of the uploaded code to the Fluence smart contract.

 It is also possible to specify the desired cluster size, which sets the required number of real-time workers in the cluster hosting the application.
 Note that the application might wait in the queue until there are enough free workers to form a cluster of the desired size.

-## Connecting to Swarm and Ethereum Rinkeby nodes
+## Connecting to IPFS and Ethereum Rinkeby nodes

 To make sure we're on the same page:

-- Swarm is a decentralized file storage
+- IPFS is a decentralized file storage
 - Ethereum Rinkeby is one of Ethereum testnets, which works with toy money
 - Fluence smart contract is what rules the Fluence network

-To upload the application code to Swarm, you need to have access to one of Swarm nodes.
+To upload the application code to IPFS, you need to have access to one of IPFS nodes.
 The same with Ethereum: you need access to any Ethereum node running Rinkeby testnet.

-For your convenience and to make this guide simpler, we use Ethereum and Swarm nodes set up by Fluence Labs, but you can use any other nodes if you wish.
+For your convenience and to make this guide simpler, we use Ethereum and IPFS nodes set up by Fluence Labs, but you can use any other nodes if you wish.

 **WARNING!
-This is not a secure way to connect to Ethereum or Swarm.**
+This is not a secure way to connect to Ethereum or IPFS.**
 It should not be used in production or in a security-sensitive context.

 ## Registering an Ethereum Rinkeby account